DevCycleHQ/AI-Prompts-And-Rules/devcycle-install-sdk.md

-# DevCycle Feature Flag Cleanup Instructions
+# DevCycle SDK Installation Instructions

 Use this guide to install DevCycle SDK into a project.